EveryOneIsGross/scratchTHOUGHTS/README.md

 07.08.23
 ## ChatCBT

 Chatbot framework that regulates it's "feelings" with behaviour recording.
-It's a 3 node archetecture of Thoughts, Feelings and Behavour.
+It's a 3 node architecture of Thoughts, Feelings and Behavour.
 Total scratch code.
 Just put here so I make a repo later and properly make a nn style logic based on the three nodes interactions.

 https://github.com/EveryOneIsGross/alignmentTHOUGHTS/blob/main/chatCBT.py